Meetings

 • Collecting feedback on how the meeting was for participants; a win here is to get meeting feedback without asking for it.

 Understanding whether your meeting achieved the goals it set out to achieve will help to partly identify whether you have a problem with your meeting culture, and take necessary steps to improve it.
-You can read more about our post-meeting thinking from How to collect meeting feedback blog post.
+To optimize post-meeting processes, leaders can consider how to collect meeting feedback.

 Improving Meeting Culture with Flowtrace